insentia/windows_ad/README.md

 ##Last Fix/Update
 V 0.0.6 :
+ - Update readme for informe that you have to declare the file in your manifest for use user resource
  - Create/Remove a Group in Active Directory
  - Create/Remove members inside a existing Group in Active Directory
  - Add possibility to enter a password for user